 What are the Penalties for 2nd Time DUI in Dayton, Ohio?

 2nd Time DUIs in Dayton, Ohio, are classified as First Degree Misdemeanors.
 The penalties for a second offense OVI can be distressing.
+These are very different from 1st Time DUIs.
 That is why we take every case so seriously — we know how much this case matters to you, and we do everything we can to win your case.

 If convicted, the penalties for a 2nd offense DUI include: